alexandertataurov/fin-model/README.md

 Netlify installs dependencies in `frontend`, runs `npm run build`, and publishes the `frontend/dist` directory.
 Because this is a React single-page app, all routes redirect to `index.html`.

+An example function is provided in `netlify/functions/hello.js`.
+The functions directory lives outside the frontend base, so `netlify.toml` sets `[functions] directory = "../netlify/functions"`.
+Security headers are configured via the `_headers` file in `frontend/public`.